JustinEugene-CS/JCLASS-project/README.md

 <!--
 This is the readme section.
-if possible, use this whenever you can to add or substract any information that will be necessary for the full project like project description, etc.
+Use this whenever possible to add or subtract any information necessary for the full project, such as project description.

 Here are some ideas to get you started and add to this comment section: